7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 Create and Manage VM Scale Sets
 `Search -> Virtual machine scale sets`
 - Size = Price; Azure Spot - discount unused pool ; image = OS, arch = x86 or arm64
+	- Azure Spot must have set a eviction policy as Azure has capcity needs:
+		- Deallocation - moves your VM to the stopped-deallocated state, allowing you to redeploy it later, with not guarantee of allocation success, you'll be charged storage costs for the underlying disks.
+		- Delete - VMs is deleted with underlying disk
 - Orchestration mode:
 	- Uniform - for large scale stateless workloads with indentical instances - department workstation
 	- Flexible - high availability at scale with identical or multiple instances - any configuration to the scale set.